garylirocks/quickrefs/azure-policy.markdown

 | management group  | children management groups, subscriptions, resource groups |
 | subscription      | subscriptions, resource groups                             |

+An assignment could have

+- **Excluded scopes**: a property of the assignment, apply to all policies in a set
+- **Exemptions**: a separate resource associated with an assignment, you could specify the scope, expiration date and which policies to exempt

 ## Effects

 An assignment could have one of the following effects:

 - **Append**:
   - create/update: add additional fields to the requested resource, eg. allowed IPs for a storage account
-  - existing: no changes, mark the resource as non-compliant
+  - existing: no changes, mark the resource as non-compliant, use "modify" if you need to remediate existing resources
 - **Audit**:
   - create/update: add a warning event in the activity log
   - existing: compliance status on the resource is updated